SoftUni-Internal/interactive-content/EN/01-Modules/03-Summary.md

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Applications/02.JS-Applications-Modules/EN/JS-Applications-Modules-11-summary-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-# In this lesson you learnt:
+## In this lesson you learned:

 - What Javascript modules are

-	- a set of functions to be included in applications
+	- A set of functions to be included in applications

-    - reusable pieces of code that supercharge our productivity
+    - Reusable pieces of code that supercharge our productivity

 - IIFE Modules
-    - enabling data encapsulation:
+    - Enabling data encapsulation:

 ```js
 var myModule = (function() {